Quasi-1D Coulomb drag in the nonlinear regime

-For two interacting 1D wires of the same length $L$ coupled to noninteracting electron reservoirs, the oscillation period of the drag signal is drive wire bias dependent: $eV_{\text{drive}}^0\simeq 2\pi\hbar\omega_L$ \cite{peguiron_temperature_2007}.
-Here, $\omega_L=v_F/gL$ is the collective plasmonic excitation frequency from the finite length calculations and $g$ is the TLL interaction parameter, with $g<1$ for repulsive interactions.
+For two interacting 1D wires of the same length $L$ coupled to noninteracting (Fermi-liquid) electron reservoirs, the oscillation period of the drag signal is drive wire bias dependent: $eV_{\text{drive}}^0\simeq 2\pi\hbar\omega_L$ \cite{peguiron_temperature_2007}.
+Here, $\omega_L=v_F/gL$ is the collective plasmonic excitation frequency and $g$ is the TLL interaction parameter, with $g<1$ for repulsive interactions.
 From this oscillation period, we can extract the $g$ values for different subband configurations.
-Here, the one subband density is assumed to be $n_{1D}=1.68\times10^8$ m$^{-1}$, based on the difference between the 1D electron densities of five populated subbands and six populated subbands from our previous measurement \cite{makaju_nonreciprocal_2024} in laterally coupled devices.
-In multi-subband configurations, the electrons in filled subbands lie well below the Fermi surface and contribute minimally to scattering processes \cite{berggren_magnetic_1986} which result in the Coulomb drag effect through momentum transfer.
-Therefore, it is reasonable to consider only the electron density on the top subband and to use the same 1D subband densities for different subband configurations.
-This assumption is further justified by the unrealistically large g values ($g>1$) extracted if the total estimated 1D density is used when the wires have more than a single subband populated.
-From the oscillation period $I_{\text{drive}}^0$ and the drag wire conductance measurement, the calculated $g$ values are $0.29 \pm 0.09$ and $0.6 \pm 0.1$ for $N_{\text{drag}}=N_{\text{drive}}=1$ and $N_{\text{drag}}=1, N_{\text{drag}}=2$.
+Here, the one subband density is assumed to be $n_{1D}=1.68\times10^8$ m$^{-1}$, based on the difference between the 1D electron densities of five populated subbands and six populated subbands from our previous measurements \cite{makaju_nonreciprocal_2024} in laterally coupled devices.
+In the single-subband configuration, our results and the extracted $g$-factors are in full agreement with the theoretical calculations of ref. \cite{peguiron_temperature_2007} and the theory of Luttinger liquids.
+In the multi-subband configurations, unrealistically large g values ($g>1$) are extracted if the total 1D density is used to estimate $v_{F}$.
+In quasi-1D quantum wires, the electron's energy in each subband, assuming a parabolic confinement potential, is given by: $E = (n+\frac{1}{2})\hbar \omega_{0} + \frac{(\hbar k_{z})^{2}}{2m^{\star}}$ \cite{berggren_magnetic_1986}.
+Here, $\omega_{0}$ describes the strength of the confinement potential, and $k_{z}$ is the wave vector of the electrons.
+In this case, the Hamiltonian has a fixed energy contribution from the 1D subband occupancy, and a kinetic contribution coming only from electrons within the n$^{th}$ 1D subband, effectively setting back the electron’s Fermi velocity to 0 as a new subband populates.
+As the electrons in filled subbands lie well below the Fermi surface and contribute minimally to scattering processes \cite{berggren_magnetic_1986}, they have little impact on the Coulomb drag effect through momentum transfer.
+Therefore, it is reasonable to consider only the density of electrons in the highest populated subband, which is comparable to the electron density in the single subband regime, when estimating $v_{F}$.
+While this assumption gives reasonable $g$ values in the multi-subband regime, additional theoretical work will be required to rule out alternate explanations.
+From the oscillation period in $I_{\text{drive}}^0$ and the drag wire conductance measurement, the calculated $g$ values are $0.29 \pm 0.09$ and $0.6 \pm 0.1$ for $N_{\text{drag}}=N_{\text{drive}}=1$ and $N_{\text{drag}}=1, N_{\text{drag}}=2$.
 When two subbands are populated in the drive wire, the calculated $g$ values are $0.4 \pm 0.1$, $0.9 \pm 0.1$, and $0.87 \pm 0.07$ when $N_{\text{drag}}=1$, $N_{\text{drag}}=2$ and $N_{\text{drag}}=3$, respectively.
-Here the errors on g are calculated from the uncertainty in determining the current oscillation period, which arises mainly from the current step size.
-The smaller $g$ values at lower subband occupancy aligns with the expected enhancement of interaction strength at lower electron density.
+The errors on $g$ are calculated from the uncertainty in determining the current oscillation period, arising mainly from the current step size (2.5 nA or larger).
+The smaller $g$ values at lower subband occupancy align with the enhanced interaction strength as the electron density decreases.
+The extraction of single $g$ values in the multi-wire regime is theoretically justified in Appendix B.